 Here is a chance for you to use the internet to learn more about the Organization of African Unity.
 The OAU is not the only continent wide organization of nation -states.
 Have you heard of the Organization of American States?
 The OAS is an international organization whose membership includes all the nation states of two continents -North American and South America.
 What about the European Union?

 Please go to the OAU home-page, spend some time exploring the site, and then complete the following assignment.
-When you have completed the assignment, please place it in your Activity Journal.

 You can read more about the OAU by clicking here.